-We have been notified by a parent that their child has "Hand, Foot and Mouth disease".
+We have been notified by a parent that their child has "Hand, Foot and Mouth disease" on 18th March 2024.
 As this is a notifiable communicable disease we are informing all parents in this year level.
 We would like to remind all parents that Hand, Foot and Mouth Disease is prevalent at this time of year and request that you read the following information provided by the Department of Health, in order to prevent your child from becoming infected.